ashleyvalentine214/fertility-entrepreneurship-iv-nlsy79/README.md

    cd fertility-entrepreneurship-iv-nlsy79
    ```

-2. Place the three required data files in the `data/` folder.
+2. Obtain the required data files from the instructor or original NLSY source and place them in the `data/` folder using the exact file names listed above.

 3. Open `ECI_Final_Research_Project_Ashley.Rmd` in RStudio.